thinkst/canarytokens-docker/README.md

 #if this breaks with PyYAML errors, install the libyaml development package
 # sudo apt-get install libyaml-dev
 ```
 * Configuration is held in the two .env files.
 Edit these.
-If you are using Mailgun to send emails, delete 'CANARY_MANDRILL_API_KEY' from ```switchboard.ev``` and set the Mailgun Domain Name and API Key.
-If you are using Mandrill, delete the Mailgun properties and set the Mandrill API Key.
-Here's example files for a setup that generates tokens on example1.com, example2.com and example3.com (PDFs), running on a host with public IP 1.1.1.1, using Mailgun Domain Name 'x.y' and API Key 'zzzzzzzzzz':
+Uncomment 'CANARY_PUBLIC_DOMAIN' in ```switchboard.ev``` and set it to one of the domains defined for 'CANARY_DOMAIN' in ```frontend.ev```(if you do not uncomment and set it, the Public IP will be used).
+If you are using Mailgun to send emails, uncomment 'CANARY_MAILGUN_DOMAIN_NAME' and 'CANARY_MAILGUN_API_KEY' from ```switchboard.ev``` and set the values.
+If you are using Mandrill instead, uncomment 'CANARY_MANDRILL_API_KEY' and set it.
+Here's example files for a setup that generates tokens on example1.com, example2.com and example3.com (PDFs), running on a host with public domain 'my.domain' and IP 1.1.1.1, using Mailgun Domain Name 'x.y' and API Key 'zzzzzzzzzz':
   * frontend.ev
 ```
 #These domains are used for general purpose tokens